LappalainenLab/lorals/README.rst

 Calculates the allelic coverage of each variant.
 It only requires a genome aligned bam file and a phased VCF file.

-The most efficient way to carry out ASTS analysis is to first run this command and filter out the variants that get tagged by different flags.

 For additional options run with --help

 .. code:: bash

     annotate_ase

-Annotates the output of calc_asts based on five filters and assigns it a gene.
+Annotates the output of calc_ase based on five criteria and assigns it a gene.
 Make sure to provide a gene coordinates file that does not contain introns if you want to avoid multiple genes assigned to a variant.

 1. Ratio of reads containing indels within the variant used for ASE to the total number of reads.
 If you don't want to use